Working Papers

 armies, are derived endogenously from the economy's fundamentals.
 The model

-predicts that inefficient outcomes -- in the form of either conflict or a
+predicts that inefficient outcomes -- in the form of either conflict or a deterrence

-partly determines soldiers' wages -- is finite.
+soldiers' wages -- is finite.

 Keywords: Endogenous